srsudar/eg/README.md

     cp [-R [-H | -L | -P]] [-fi | -n] [-apvX] source_file ... target_directory

-**The Basic Usage is intended to provide a less verbose, more immediately practical version of the man page's SYNOPSIS section.**
+**The Basic Usage is intended to provide less verbose, more immediately practical versions of the man page's SYNOPSIS section.**

-Commands and flags that will affect the behavior are shown as would be entered in the command line, while user-entered filenames and arguments that alter the what rather than the how are shown in `< >`.
+Commands and flags that will affect the behavior are shown as would be entered in the command line, while user-entered filenames and arguments that do not alter the command's behaviors are shown in `< >`.
 Examples in the Basic Usage section for the `cp` command, for instance, might be:

     cp -R <original_directory> <copied_directory>